LGBTQ+

 Getting More Help

 Talking to family and friends about your worries can help you feel more supported.
 You might want to talk to someone outside the family like a GP, teacher or mentor at school, or even a friend’s parent.
 Choose someone you trust and if you find it difficult to talk about how you are feeling, you could write them a letter or send them a text.
-Support is also available through Childline, Compass BUZZ, Kooth and Recovery College Online.
+Support is also available through Childline, Compass Phoenix, and Recovery College Online.

 Childline